KuenzelIT/auto-lang/README.md

 # AutoLang
 AutoLang is a small package for Laravel applications which automatically detects the users browser language and sets this language with the `App::setLocale()` command.

 It uses `Session` to temporarily save the language, so it doesn't need to detect the language on every request.
-Furthermore you can set tell AutoLang which language to use, e.g. if a user wants to use another language than the browser has set.
+Furthermore you can tell AutoLang which language to use, e.g. if a user wants to switch to another language than the browser has set.

 ## Installation
 #### Get the package